 Job Outlook for Business Graduates in Utah

-According to BLS data, Utah ranked 12th among the 50 states and the District of Columbia for overall average annual wage across all occupations in 2016 at $65,977, well above the national average of $57,617.
+According to BLS data, Utah ranked 12th among the 50 states and the District of Columbia for the overall average annual wage across all occupations in 2016 at $65,977, well above the national average of $57,617.
 Business and management occupations had a weighted average annual salary of around $83,000 that year.
 The difference between the average business salary and the overall state average is among the smallest in the country, reflecting Utah’s status as the state with the lowest income inequality in the nation.
-Chief executives led the way, as is the case in most states, coming in at $167,500.
+As is the case in most states, chief executives led the way, coming in at $167,500.
 Most management positions fell between $80,000 and $120,000.
 The lowest paid of the groups was credit counselors at $38,390.

 |Accountants and Auditors||13-2011||9,770||$34||$70,640||8.0%|